peebles/cloud-queue2/README.md

 enqueuing a message.
 If set to false, it is more of a fire-and-forget model, but total throughput may be much faster.
 `messageTtl` is the number of milliseconds an enqueued message should live before being deleted by rabbitmq.
 The default is 3 days.  `expires` is the number of milliseconds of disuse of a queue before it is deleted by rabbitmq.
-The default is 7 days.
+The default is 7 days.  `qos` is used when consuming messages in "push" mode; consumer.connect() with a message handler.
+`qos.count` is the number of messages alowed to be outstanding without being deleted.  `qos.global` when false means that `qos.count` is per client, not global and is probably what you want.

 ## Testing